zzalscv2/FFEA/README.md

 Finally you may want to check your installation running a provided suite of tests, either sequentially:

      make test

 or concurrently:

      ctest -j <number-of-processes>

 Install
 =======
-Finally, you can install FFEA:
+The following command will install FFEA:

     make install

+either to the folder specified through ` -DCMAKE_INSTALL_PREFIX `
+  or into a default folder.

-If you built the documentation you will be able to read it wit a browser, and so if firefox was the browser available to you, and you installed FFEA in $FFEA_HOME, the comand would be:
+If you built the documentation you will be able to read it wit a browser, and so if firefox was the browser available to you, and you installed FFEA in ` $FFEA_HOME `, the comand would be:

       firefox $FFEA_HOME/share/ffea/doc/html/index.html &

 The FFEA_runner, ` ffea `, as well as the FFEA_tools, ` FFEA_tools ` will be found